There are many places in the world people talk about and you wonder “Is that place really that great?“

 Before leaving you can swing by the Greek section to see the sculptures(which was my favorite part).

-The whole time you’ll be tempted by amazing smells coming from the restaurants and crepe stands on your way to the Arc de Triomphe.
+The entire walk you’ll be tempted by smells from restaurants and crepe stands on your way to the Arc de Triomphe.

 ARC DE TRIOMPHE.